gbdeepa/PhData_interview/README.md

         Airflow Task            :Transformation
         Transformations completed:

             -  Mileage_range    : provides which range category the Vehicles falls into.
             -  Generic_fuel_type: provides Gas/Hybrid/Electric Category of Vehicles information.
             -  Vehicle_status.  : 'semi-new' values are populated based on themileage.
             -  Avg_miles_by_make: provides avg miles by the make and model of the vehicle.
             -  Vehicle Seller Table: vehicles_seller_information (6 columns)
                     (Generate an additional seller table with the name, address and amount of vehicles listed for this particular seller.
-But only for the sellers that list 5 or more vehicles.)
+But only for the sellers that list 5 or more vehicles)

 8)  **Final Load:**